+In continued support of the Strategic

+PARENT

-Plan and Core Value #1 (Active and continuous learning is essential individuals and communities to flourish), the District held Parent/Community Workshop October.
-The workshop attendance was low, but those who attend said the workshops were informative and extremely valuable.
+Plan and Core Value #1 (Active and continuous learning is essential for individuals and communities to flourish), the District held its Fall Parent/Community Workshop in

+October.
+Those who were able to attend said the workshops were informative and extremely valuable.
 Parents and community members had the opportunity to attend three different sessions.
+Session topics ranged from understanding the new diagnostic tool, iReady, Inquiry-Based Learning, The Not-So-New Math,

+ability to recruit

+NYS Graduation Options,

+Building Equity Through

+Makerspaces, Instructional

-Session topics ranged from understanding the new diagnostic tool, iReady, Inquiry-Based Learning, The Not-So-New Math, NYS Graduation Options, Building Equity Through Instructional Makerspaces, Technology Support for Students at Home (Grades K-12), What Does a Level 4 Look Like? and Navigating the District Website.
-If you were not Embracing diversity in all its forms enriches the human experience. able to attend but are interested in reviewing the handouts provided, you can find resources from these sessions on our website.
+Technology Support for Students

+at Home (Grades K-12), What

+Does a Level 4 Look Like? and

+Navigating the District Website.

+If you were not able to attend but are interested.

+in reviewing the handouts provided, you can find resources from these sessions on our website.
 The District continues to explore alternatives to providing these resources to our families and communities.
 As a result, the District is moving to a site-based model providing Parent Academies in your child's home school.
 Look for details in the coming months.
 Budget VOTE!

-Tuesday, May 16, 2017 Look for information on the District website at www.wappingersschools.org CAPITAL PROJECT UPDATE Mr. Ron Broas, Director of Facilities and Operations, met with Rhinebeck Architecture to discuss the most beneficial way to separate the 2016 Capital Project into two phases.
+Tuesday,May 16,2017 Look for information on the District website at www.wappingersschools.org CAPITAL PROJECT UPDATE Mr. Ron Broas, Director of Facilities and Operations, met with Rhinebeck Architecture to discuss the most beneficial way to separate the 2016 Capital Project into two phases.
 This decision assured the District would obtain maximum state aid.
 The designs of the 2016 Phase 1 projects have been approved.
-This work is scheduled to begin in the summer of 2017: - HS Sports Fields and Corridor ceilings at both RCK & John Jay - Wappingers JHS Windows - James S. Evans ES Paving & Walks; Corridor & Stairs Floor Finishes - Myers Corners ES Paving & Corridor Ceilings - Kinry Road ES Paving & Walks; Cafetorium Floor - Paving, Walks & Corridor Ceilings at Vassar Road and Gayhead ES.
+This work is scheduled to begin in the summer of 2017: - HS Sports Field Upgrades and Corridor Ceilings Replacement at both RCK & John Jay - Wappingers JHS Windows - James S. Evans ES Paving & Walks; Corridor & Stairs Floor Finishes - Myers Corners ES Paving & Corridor Ceilings - Kinry Road ES Paving & Walks; Cafetorium Floor - Paving, Walks & Corridor Ceilings at Vassar Road and Gayhead ES.

 Mr. Broas has been working with Rhinebeck Architecture on the design of the Phase 2 projects.
+In addition, to the Phase 1 & 2 projects, we would like to highlight the following work that has been substantially completed this year: enriches the human experience.

-Below are projects that have been completed or are currently in the process of being completed: - Main roofing areas at James S. Evans Elementary (completed) - District-wide carbon monoxide detector project - The Roy C. Ketcham press box (will resume in spring) - The boring for the new sewer line near John Jay High School - The steel for the outside overhang at the art room exterior entrance (completed) The Board of Education approved the proposal from Town of East Fishkill for the hook up to Town sewer.
-The District is waiting for approval of Town water.
-The District is mindful that the work being completed by the town, in addition to the cold temperatures, have caused increased damage to the blacktop at John Jay.
-Once the work is complete, and the plans for the paving approved, the work will begin.
-In the meantime, crews are making 3 3 repairs as needed.
-CV.5:
+- Main roofing areas at James S. Evans Elementary (completed) - District-wide carbon monoxide detector project - The Roy C. Ketcham press box (will resume in spring) - The boring for the new sewer line near John Jay High School - The steel for the outside overhang at the art room exterior entrance at James S. Evans (completed) - The Board of Education approved the proposal from the Town of East Fishkill for the hook up to Town sewer to John Jay HS. - The District is waiting for approval of Town water.

+The District is mindful that the work being completed by the Town, in addition to the cold temperatures, have caused increased damage to the blacktop at John Jay.
+Once the major site work is completed, and the Phase 2 plans for the paving of John Jay HS is approved, the work will begin.
+In the CU5: The collaboration needed for meaningful change is built on honeoty, trust and respect. meantime, crews are making repairs as needed.

-The collaboration needed for meaningful change is built on honesty, trust and respect.
-Part of the 2016-2017 budget included improvements to our elementary playgrounds.
-The new playground equipment arrived, and installation began at several of the schools and will continue in the spring when the weather warms up.
-The new blacktop basketball court at Oak Grove was completed, and the resurfacing of James S. Evans Elementary School's basketball court has also been completed.
-State aid.
+Part of the 2016-2017 budget included significant improvements to our elementary playgrounds.
+The new playground equipment arrived and installation began at several of the schools.
+Installation will continue in the spring when the weather warms up.
+The new blacktop basketball court at Oak Grove was installed.
+The resurfacing of James S. Evans Elementary School's basketball court has also been completed.